19 Of The Best Relationship Books For Couples

 By Emerson Eggerichs

-This is a great book for people who are trying to keep or repair their marriage.
+This is a great book for couples who are trying to keep or repair their marriage.
 The author focuses on the fact that men and women think differently and why they think they way they do.

 The author demonstrates how to work on avoiding conflict and repairing the relationship through mutual understanding.
 If both partners want the marriage to work, this book can help a couple make repairs and improve communication.